-ASCO maintains an expansive repository of information that qualified individuals and organizations may request for research purposes, e.g., ASCO COVID-19 Registry, meeting abstracts, surveys and ASCO Quality Oncology Practice Initiative (QOPI®) data and eventually will include datasets from the Targeted Agent and Profiling Utilization Registry (TAPUR) study (expected to be available in 2023).
-Subject to the Information Sharing Policy of ASCO, ASCO will evaluate requests and determine whether to provide the requested information.
-ASCO reserves the right to assess fees for the provision of ASCO Information.
-ASCO also is interested in collaborating with researchers in studies helping to support cancer policy initiatives, advance the practice of oncology, and improve the quality and efficiency of cancer care.
+ASCO maintains a repository of information that qualified individuals and organizations may request for research purposes, e.g., ASCO COVID-19 Registry, meeting abstracts and datasets from the Targeted Agent and Profiling Utilization Registry (TAPUR) study (coming in 2024).
+Subject to the Information Sharing Policy of ASCO, ASCO will evaluate requests, determine whether the request meets ASCO’s standards, and determine the appropriate fee for the provision of ASCO Information.

 The request review process is managed by the ASCO Center for Research and Analytics (CENTRA).
 CENTRA’s mission is to conquer cancer by generating, integrating, analyzing, and sharing oncology data to foster innovation in research and patient care.